๐Ÿช„Political Philosophy

 • Classless, stateless society represents the ultimate goal: complete abolition of private property and distribution based purely on need

-• Marxist theory provides the philosophical framework, arguing that capitalism inevitably produces exploitation through the extraction of surplus value
+• Marxist theory provides the philosophical framework, arguing that capitalism inevitably produces exploitation through the extraction of surplus value (the difference between what workers produce and what they're paid)

 Hybrid and Reformist Systems

 These systems attempt to balance competing values rather than fully committing to one philosophical framework.
-The underlying principle is pragmatic compromise—preserving market efficiency while addressing its failures.
+The underlying principle is pragmatic compromise: preserving market efficiency while addressing its failures.

 Mixed Economy